ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 When dealing with functions, composability means "calling functions within other functions."
 Both definitions fit my overall definition; they achieve the same goal but in different specific ways.

-To enable the easy construction of programs, we need to be able to effortlessly assemble components in the same way that a child assembles Legos—by simply sticking them together, without requiring extra activities.
+To enable the easy construction of programs, we need to be able to effortlessly assemble components in the same way that a child assembles Legos—by sticking them together, without requiring extra activities.
 On top of that, such assemblages become their own components that can be stuck together just as easily.
 This composability scales up regardless of the size of the components.